Quantization of intra- and inter-band Berry phases in the shift current: Model Hamiltonians of essentially noncentric insulators

 The lines $\alpha{+}2\beta{=}1$, $\alpha{-}2\beta{=}1$ and $\alpha{-}2\beta{=}{-}1$ are colored red in \fig{fig:alphabeta}(a), and mark \emph{optical phase transitions} where the energy gap remains nonzero but the optical affinity vanishes at the reflection-invariant wavevector $(k_x,k_y){=}(0,\pi), (\pi,\pi)$ and $(\pi,0)$, respectively.
-Approaching a generic point on an optical transition line, a pair of reflection-related optical vortices (with opposite circulation) are either nucleated or annihilated, depending on the direction in which one approaches the transition point.
+Approaching a generic point on an optical transition line, a pair of reflection-related optical vortices (with opposite circulation) are either nucleated or annihilated, depending on the direction in which one approaches the transition point. \\

 To visualize this process, I employ the Hamiltonian-vector interpretation of optical vortices [introduced near \q{Acvidentity}] to track the $\bk$-locations of optical zeroes and vortices -- by plotting $||\bd{\times}\partial_{k_x}\bd||$ over the BZ.
+For instance, increasing $\alpha{=}2\beta{=}0$ from zero, the minimal optical affinity vanishes at the optical phase transition $\alpha{=}2\beta{=}1/2$, as illustrated in \fig{fig:vorticity}(a); this optical zero has vanishing circulation, but can be interpreted as the merging of a pair of optical vortices with cancelling circulations.
+Indeeed, by further increasing $\alpha{=}2\beta$ to $5/8$, the pair of vortices split away in \fig{fig:vorticity}(b). \\

-For instance, increasing $\alpha{=}2\beta{=}0$ from zero, the minimal optical affinity vanishes at the optical phase transition $\alpha{=}2\beta{=}1/2$ [\fig{fig:vorticity}(a)], and two optical vortices are nucleated for $\alpha{=}2\beta{=}5/8$ [\fig{fig:vorticity}(b)].
-The single vortex in $BZ/2$ manifests also as a unit discontinuity in the $k_x$-dependent line-averaged shift, as illustrated in \fig{fig:vorticity}(c).
-On the other hand, the standard invariant $RTP_v$ is unchanged across an optical phase transition, because the energy gap does not vanish.
-The invariance of $RTP_v$ and the unit change in optical vorticity jointly imply that the relative intercellular shift must change by one unit, according to the shift obstruction relation [\q{shiftobstruction}].
+Each of the vortices manifests as a circulation in the shift vector field [illustrated in \fig{fig:shiftvectorfield}(c)] as well as a unit discontinuity in the $k_x$-dependent line-averaged shift [illustrated in \fig{fig:vorticity}(c)].
+On the other hand, the intra-band-Berry-phase invariant $RTP_v$ is unchanged across an optical phase transition, because the energy gap does not vanish.\footnote{For an insulator with trivial Chern invariants, the existence of wave functions which are analytic (with respect to $\bk$) and periodic over the Brillouin torus is guaranteed, which implies the intra-band Berry connection is also analytic and periodic.
+See references for the Grauert-Oka theorem in footnote 12 of \ocite{nogo_AAJH}.} The invariance of $RTP_v$ and the unit change in optical vorticity jointly imply that the relative intercellular shift must change by one unit, according to the shift obstruction relation [\q{shiftobstruction}].